hargun3045/hargun3045.github.io/_books/2020-03-07-NameDelaRose.md

 Even so, the final outcome was utter destruction as the ‘criminal’ burned down most of the monastery using the candle William brought with him\!
 The end of the book was so frighteningly real, with no sense of resolution, no meaning and with our hero ultimately disillusioned with his own core beliefs\!
 I couldn’t sleep the night I completed the book.
 It shook me\!
 It wasn’t like any story I had read before.
 It exposed me to the potential meaningless of life, and I ‘hated’ Eco but in an admiring, respectful way.
 It took me a lot of time to ‘snap out of it’ and for that reason, I must admit, it has been one of the most enjoyable reading experiences I’ve had so far.

-To learn more about the man and his thoughts, I saw some of his interviews on youtube (thanks internet\!).
+To learn more about the man and his thoughts, I saw some of his interviews on youtube [(the best one)](https://www.youtube.com/watch?v=M8IWTOFNlOc).
 After hours of listening to him, I learned that all of those feelings I had while reading the book were intended\!
 Eco mentioned how he fought against his publishers to keep a dense first half of the book.
 An act he termed ‘Do Penitence\!’
 He wanted his readers to go through all that difficult material and only the ones to survive through it would get to enjoy the spectacle of the second half.
 What a contrarian belief to the current ‘Give the audience what they want’

 He also spoke at length about how he created the medieval world even before writing a word, by reading old chronicles, studying priests, and also designing more than fifty labyrinths by himself for only the one he had in the book.